 Scholarly Commons Citation

 Cohen, Julie E. and Lemley, Mark A., "Patent Scope and Innovation in the Software Industry" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 343.
+343.